Value-action gap: Key issues

-Factors that affect behavior
+Factors that affect behaviour

-The key issue is why people's attitudes often fail to materialize into actions.
-Many factors exist that lead to an individual's behavior, and therefore it is not just personal values that affect behavior.
+The key issue is why people's attitudes often fail to materialise into actions.
+Many factors exist that lead to an individual's behaviour, and therefore it is not just personal values that affect behaviour.
 Moreover, people's values are not fixed and are negotiated, and sometimes contradictory.
 Thus, cognitive factors alone will not adequately explain environmental action.
-Blake (1999) argues that the relationship between attitudes and behaviors is moderated by the structure of personal attitudes themselves; and external or situational constraints.
-He argues that if attitudes are based on direct experience then they are more likely to be predictors of behavior and behaviors often result from social norms.
-Behaviors can also be restricted by external or situational constraints which refer to restrictions outside the individual's control, such as economic or political factors.
+Blake (1999) argues that the relationship between attitudes and behaviours is moderated by the structure of personal attitudes themselves; and external or situational constraints.
+He argues that if attitudes are based on direct experience then they are more likely to be predictors of behavior and behaviours often result from social norms.
+Behaviours can also be restricted by external or situational constraints which refer to restrictions outside the individual's control, such as economic or political factors.

 There are many different theories regarding how consumers make decisions.
-These can be applied to try to explain why there is a value-action gap for some behaviors.
-For example, as Sammer and Wüstenhagen (2006:188) point out microeconomic theory (consumer theory) states that, “humans make decisions that maximize their utility”.
+These can be applied to try to explain why there is a value-action gap for some behaviours.
+For example, as Sammer and Wüstenhagen (2006:188) point out microeconomic theory (consumer theory) states that, "humans make decisions that maximize their utility".
 Therefore, if buying environmental products does not maximize an individual's utility then they will not purchase them, regardless of their attitudes towards these issues.
 Making decisions requires a comparison of the costs and benefits of alternative actions within a specific budget, rather than about certain values.
-Young et al. (2010) argue that the gap can be due to “brand strength; culture, finance; habit; lack of information; lifestyles; personalities; or, trading off between different ethical factors” (p 22).
-Moreover, time or convenience can often be the major determinant of consumer behavior, and therefore the value-action gap is understandable for environmental products, as other constraints are more dominant.
+Young et al. (2010) argue that the gap can be due to "brand strength; culture, finance; habit; lack of information; lifestyles; personalities; or, trading off between different ethical factors" (p 22).
+Moreover, time or convenience can often be the major determinant of consumer behaviour, and therefore the value-action gap is understandable for environmental products, as other constraints are more dominant.
 This means other factors, such as price or quality, are still more important.